brucemcpherson/effex-api-client/README.md

 ```
 The response to an update attempt that is prevented from completing by an outstanding intention will contain a error message, and code of 423 along with an intentExpires value, which will indicate the number of seconds from when the request was made until the current lock expires.

-### release (intent)
+### release (id , intent)

 The intent parameter should be the intention key returned by the initial read request.
-This delete request removes an intent you took out.
+The id should be the id or alias against which it was taken out.
+This delete request removes an intent.
 Updating with an intent does this anyway, and in any case the intent will expire after a while.
-Releasing an intent would be used if you read with intent to update, then changed your mind and decided not to.
-Explicitly releasing the intent instead of allowing it to time out will allow others to get to the item more quickly
+However, if you take out an intent, and then decide not to follow up with an update, explicitly releasing the intent instead of allowing it to time out will allow others to get to the item more quickly

 example
 ```
-efx.release ("ix1f7-s23-fm123h9dhdo")
+efx.release ("dx1f7-m12-167ibfev9bfh", "uxk-f1m-b17ce9uo_t9b", "ixk-ms9f6-yp5t1154c9fb")
 .then (function (response) {
   // do something  with response.data
 });